Sign In | View Cart | | Help |

 ACC Equine Training and Management Program

-This certificate program allows participants to gain academic, technical, and professional skills in the classic Spanish tradition of equine management, industry and training.
-They will also learn to establish safe, trusting, and responsive relationships with horses.
+This certificate program allows participants to gain academic, technical, and professional skills in the classic Spanish California/Nevada tradition of equine management, industry and training.
+Students learn to establish safe, trusting, and responsive relationships with horses.
 Courses may be taken individually or as a series culminating in a professional certificate.
-Students that take the courses in a series complete the program in approximately two and half years.
-Graduates of this program go on to work in many facets of the equine industry such as farriers, horse trainers, riding instructors, reproduction, nutrition, and equine or barn managers.
+Graduates work in many facets of the equine industry such as farriers; horse trainers; riding instructors; reproduction and nutrition specialists; and equine and barn managers.

-Full-time students would participate in lectures that are held on Monday, Tuesday and Wednesday evenings for 7-week sessions; horse training and horsemanship labs (10 hours per week) for 14 weeks, as well as a special-topic seminar for 14 weeks that includes guest speakers.
-Students would be considered part-time when taking one or two courses of their choosing based on interest.
+Full-time students participate in lectures that are held on Monday and Wednesday evenings for 7-week sessions as well as horse training and horsemanship labs (10 hours per week).
+Students are considered part-time when taking one or two courses of their choosing based on interest.
+Our program offers a scholarship for students who have a financial need.
+You can find the application for a scolarship and further scholarship details here

 Register for Equine Training & Management CoursesRegister for Upcoming Equine Clinics and Open Houses